Yala province: History

+The cave temple of Wat Khuhaphimuk holds a bronze stupa which Siriporn Sanghiran compares with examples from Nalanda and Bodh Gaya.
+Tham Silp and Khao Kampan are recorded in the same survey of thirty-five sites on the lower peninsula.

 Historically, Pattani province was the centre of the Sultanate of Patani, a semi-independent Malay kingdom that paid tribute to the Thai kingdoms of Sukhothai and Ayutthaya.
 After Ayutthaya fell under Burmese control in 1767, the Sultanate of Patani gained full independence, but under King Rama I (reigned from 1782 to 1809), the area was again placed under Siam's control in 1785 and made a mueang.
 In 1808, Mueang Pattani was split into seven smaller mueang including Yala and Reman.

 The province was recognized as part of Siam by the Anglo-Siamese Treaty of 1909, negotiated with the British Empire, while Siam surrendered its claims to Kelantan, Kedah, Terengganu, and Perlis.

 There is a separatist movement in Yala, which after being dormant for many years, emerged again in 2004 and has become increasingly violent.
 Eight bombs exploded in the province over two days, on 6–7 April 2014.
 The bombings resulted in one death and 28 injuries, as well as damage to a warehouse estimated at 100 million baht.

 The British Foreign and Commonwealth Office (FCO) in 2014 advised its citizens to only undertake essential travel in the province, while the Australian Government's Department of Foreign Affairs and Trade recommends that travellers completely avoid the province.